jesseopdenbrouw/riscv-rv32/README.md

 and `MRET` are supported. `WFI` acts as a no-operation (`NOP`).
 Currently only machine mode is supported.
-We successfully tested a complex program with interrupts and exceptions and implemented a basic syscall library usable with the `ECALL` instruction as provided by the GNU C compiler for RISC-V. `sbrk`, `read`, `write`, `times` and `gettimeofday` are supported.
+We successfully tested a complex program with interrupts and exceptions and implemented a basic syscall library, both with the `ECALL` instruction and C functions overriding the C library functions. `sbrk`, `read`, `write`, `times` and `gettimeofday` are supported.
 The External (system) Timer is implemented and generates an interrupt if `time` >= `timecmp`.
 The processor can handle up to 16 fast local interrupts.
 Reads from ROM, RAM and I/O require 2 clock cycles.
-Writes require 1 clock cycles.
-Multiplications require 3 clock cycles, divisions require 16+2 clock cycles, CSR accesses take 1 clock cycle.
+Writes require 1 clock cycle.
+Multiplications require 3 clock cycles, divisions require 18 clock cycles, CSR accesses take 1 clock cycle.
 Jumps/calls/branches taken require 3 clock cycles, the processor does not implement branch prediction.
+All other instructions require 1 clock cycle.
 Interrupts are direct or vectored.
 Current Coremark testbench shows a CPI of 1.53 and a throughput of 2.22 coremark/MHz.